AmadeoNoelsPXL/aquaponics/Documentation/L&A/L&A_Documentation.md

  ***touch sensor***

- We tried to follow the guid from the lecture but we faced several problems:
+ We tried to follow the guid from the lecture but we faced a problem :
   - there is not enough space on the raspberry pi
   -> solution : resizing and crunching the firmware on the raspbarry pi to make it smaller